Egan Hope Scholarship Application

 - Demonstrate a commitment to social justice

-- Satisfactory completion of essay questions
+- Satisfactory completion of the short answer questions

 - Agree to participate as a S.T.A.R.S. peer mentee as a freshman